 What we don’t: Not as user-friendly or durable as the more expensive softshells on this list.

-Priced at around $1,000 and often found on Amazon for less, the Smittybilt Overlander is one of the best values on the market and our favorite budget-oriented rooftop tent design of 2020.
-But despite undercutting most of the competition by around half, the Overlander still is a good overall performer: like the Kukenam above, the Smittybilt sleeps two or three campers comfortably, uses heavy-duty materials including a 600-denier ripstop polyester, 420-denier rainfly, and robust zippers and fly poles, and comes with functional features including an integrated LED lighting strip and rubber boot bag to hang your dirty shoes outside the tent.
+Priced under $1,500 and often found on sale, the Smittybilt Overlander is one of the best values on the market and our favorite budget-oriented rooftop tent design of 2023.
+But despite undercutting most of the competition by around half, the Overlander still is a good overall performer: Like the Approach above, the Smittybilt sleeps two or three campers comfortably, uses heavy-duty materials including a 600-denier ripstop polyester, 420-denier rainfly, and robust zippers and fly poles, and comes with functional features including an integrated LED lighting strip and rubber boot bag to hang your dirty shoes outside the tent.
 Added up, you’d be hard-pressed to find a more complete design for less money.

 See the Smittybilt Overlander